OpenGATE/Gate/docs/digitizer_and_detector_modeling.rst

 The special event ID, **event_ID=-2**, is assigned to these noise events.

+.. _local_efficiency-label:

 Local efficiency
 ~~~~~~~~~~~~~~~~

 The different crystals, or groups of crystals, composing a PET/SPECT system can be characterized by their own efficiency.
 GATE offers a method to describe such efficiency per crystal or volume.
-To define the efficiency distribution in the scanner, one can specify which level of the volume hierarchy of the system are differentiated (see the examples in #Command lines).
-Then the distribution of efficiency, for each differentiated volume, is specified via a generic distribution, as described in #Distributions.
+To define the efficiency distribution in the scanner, one can specify which level of the volume hierarchy of the system are differentiated (see the examples in :ref:`command_line-label`).
+Then the distribution of efficiency, for each differentiated volume, is specified via a generic distribution, as described in :ref:`Distributions-label`.

 In the following examples, one assumes that the system is composed of 8 blocks (level1) of 64 crystals (level2).
 The first example shows how to specify one efficiency per block, defined in a file named **eff_per_block.dat**, containing 8 values (one per block)::